-As mentioned above, fluxus is programmed in Scheme, which is a language dating back to 1975 when it was invented by Jerald J. Sussman and Guy L. Steel Jr. Scheme is a dialect of "Lisp" which is one of the first programming languages to be invented, and dates back to the 1950's.
+As mentioned above, fluxus is live coded in Scheme, which is a language dating back to 1975 when it was invented by Jerald J. Sussman and Guy L. Steel Jr. Scheme is a dialect of "Lisp" which is one of the first programming languages to be invented, and dates back to the 1950's.

-Fluxus is, in essence a 3D graphics engine, similar to one you would find inside a 3D computer game.
-It extends the language of Scheme with commands for describing three-dimensional scenes to a computer's graphics card, and contains features normally found in modern computer games, such as a selection of geometry types, the ability to control surface appearance with textures or hardware shaders, and rigid body dynamics for physics simulations.
+Fluxus is, in essence a 3-D graphics engine, similar to one you would find inside a 3-D computer game.
+It extends the language of Scheme with commands for describing threedimensional scenes to a computer's graphics card, and contains features normally found in modern computer games, such as a selection of geometry types, the ability to control surface appearance with textures or hardware shaders, and rigid body dynamics for physics simulations.
 Fluxus also includes functionality for audio input (for controlling animations with sound) and network IO using the popular Open Sound Control format.
-It is free software, available under the GLPv2 licence for Linux and OSX.
-Version 0.1 was released Tuesday, August 5th 2003 at 17:29.
+It is free software, available under the GLPv2 licence for Linux and at 17:29.

-Fluxus also comes with a live coding interpreter, utilising PLT Scheme's4 mzscheme - allowing you to see the code "float" above the graphics as you create them.
-This makes fluxus useful as a rapid prototyping tool for learning or playing with 3D animation.
+Fluxus also comes with a live coding interpreter, utilising PLT Scheme's[6] mzscheme - allowing you to see the code "float" above the graphics as you create them.
+This makes fluxus useful as a rapid prototyping tool for learning or playing with 3-D animation.